 Over time, the plants the producers of the desert have developed various approaches to surviving under the stress of their environment, with the intense heat, drought, unpredictable rainfall patterns, and poor soils.

 Simultaneously, in their diversity, they have influenced the animals the consumers in their development of adaptations for survival.
-That will be the subject of our next article in this series on the desert food chain.

 by Jay W. Sharp

 How Do Green Plants Manufacture Their Own Food?